Baoshuigang station

 Baoshuigang station (保税港站 (Bǎoshuìgǎng zhàn, Bonded Port station)), is an interchange station between Line 4 and Line 9 of Chongqing Rail Transit in Chongqing municipality, China.
-It is located in Jiangbei District and opened in 2018.
+It is located in Liangjiang New Area and opened in 2018.
 A cross-platform interchange is provided between Line 4 and Line 9.

 Station structure

 There are 2 island platforms at this station.
 The two outer tracks are used for Line 4 trains, while the other two inner tracks are used for Line 9 trains.
 A same direction cross-platform interchange is provided between the two metro lines.